Matjordan/CalSyncHAB/README.md

     samples/items/calendar.items
     samples/rules/calendar.rules

-calendar.items contains all items neede to retrieve 10 calendar events from your google calendar(s). calendar.rules contains the following 3 rules:
+calendar.items contains all items needed in order to retrieve 10 calendar events from your google calendar(s). calendar.rules contains the following 3 rules:
-- 'GetCalEvents' repeats every half an hour to retrieve the your calendar events
+- 'GetCalEvents' repeats every half an hour and retrieves your calendar events
-- 'ActCal' also retrieves your events but will be activated when switching item calAct from OFF to ON.
+- 'ActCal' also retrieves your events but will only be activated when switching item calAct from OFF to ON.
 You can place this item into your sitemap for a quicker access to new calendar entries (very fine for testing).
 - 'ExecCal' executes the commands you specified in your events.

 'ExecCal' uses the following items: